ankitAMD/1Ant_Bees_classification_Pytorch/README.md

 root                     /home/ankit/anaconda3

+and if want to deactivate the environment :

+---------------->>>>>    " source deactivate abc"

+and
-and after then connect your environment with jupyter kernel and click enter like that:
+##  Connect your Specific environment with jupyter kernel and click enter like that:

 (abc) ankit@ankitG-PC:~$ python -m ipykernel install --user --name abc --display-name "Python (abc)"